-Samples were collected approximately two hours after the discharge had commenced during wet, windy weather conditions after a period of heavy rain throughout the catchment.
-At the time of sampling the stream was running at a swift, moderate flow with a stream flow of approximately 10 m3/s (Figure 3).
-The river was turbid brown in colour, peaking at approximately 87 m3/s.
+Samples were collected approximately an hour and half after the discharge had commenced during wet weather conditions after a period of heavy rain throughout the catchment.
+At the time of sampling the stream was in fresh and the flow rate was 52 m3/s, and was turbid brown.
+With a peak flow of 55 m3/s not long after the samples were taken.
 The piggery discharge flow rate from the final pond was estimated at 15 L/s.
 The wastewater discharge from the final pond had no visual downstream environmental impact on the Waiongana Stream at the time of the survey.
-The consent holder continued to discharge for a further 56 hours before ceasing when the river flow had fallen to 9 m3/s.
+The consent holder continued to discharge for a further 25 hours before ceasing when the river flow had fallen to 5 m3/s.

-Figure 9 Flow data recorded for the Waiongana Stream for the duration of the piggery wastewater discharge commencing 4 Apr 2017 at 1030 hrs and finishing 6 Apr 2017 at 1030 hrs
+Figure 9 Flow data recorded for the Waiongana Stream during the discharge of wastewater from Leppers piggery, commencing 18 June 2018 at 1010 hrs and finishing 19 June 2018 at 1315 hrs

 Samples were collected upstream, downstream and at the discharge point.
-The results of the samples analysed are provided in Table 5.
+The results of the samples analysed are shown in Table 6 below.